carlcs/craft-numberconvert/readme.md

-# Number Convert plugin for Craft
+# Number Convert plugin for Craft CMS

 Provides a collection of Twig filters to convert numbers.